benliepert/blog/content/posts/1-cbindgen-cmake-minimal-example.md

 +++
-title = "Calling Rust from C++: A minimal example" description = "Calling Rust from C++, cross compilation with Docker" date = 2024-08-27
+title = "Calling Rust from C++: A minimal example with Docker for armv7" description = "Calling Rust from C++, cross compilation with Docker" date = 2024-08-27
 +++